hstaudacher/osgi-jax-rs-connector/README.md

-OSGi - JAX-RS Connector 2.1.1
+OSGi - JAX-RS Connector 2.2.0
 =============================

 [JAX-RS (JSR 311)](http://jsr311.java.net/) is the community-driven Standard for building RESTful web services with Java.
 The reference implementation for JAX-RS is [Jersey](http://jersey.java.net/) and ships as OSGi bundles.
 This project connects Jersey and OSGi at the service level.
-This means that OSGi services can be published as RESTful web services by simply registering them as OSGi services ;).
+This means that OSGi services can be published as RESTful web services by simply registering them as OSGi services and also consumed as OSGi services ;).

 Features
 --------